A clampdown on the internet

 What has passed off?

 It remains visible to what quantity the London Bridge attackers were radicalized through the net or used online communications to plan their rampage.
-But her name ought to be visible as a part of the wider shift in the method of Western governments to controlling the internet, which will deal with everything from hate speech and extremist recruitment to online bullying.
+But her name ought to be visible as a part of the wider shift in the method of Western governments to control the internet, which will deal with everything from hate speech and extremist recruitment to online bullying.

 How can the United Kingdom modify our online world?